kuthalam/mukundankuthalam/_pages/cv.md

 ======
 * B.S. in Electrical Engineering, University of Texas at Austin, 2014-2018
 * M.S. in Computer Science, Georgia Institute of Technology, 2018-2020
-* Ph.D in Computer Science, Northwestern University, 2020-Present (expected)
+* Ph.D in Computer Science, Northwestern University, 2020-Present

 Work experience
 ======